smc/Malini/README.md

 # Malini Malayalam Typeface

-A Malayalam typeface optimized for body text
+A Malayalam variable typeface optimized for body text

 ![](./docs/sample-1.jpg)

 Taking full advantage of variable font technology, Malini offers an unprecedented level of flexibility, all from a single font file.
-Malini has 4 variable axes: `Weight`, `Width`, and `Slant`.
+Malini has 4 variable axes: `Weight`, `Width`, `Slant` and `Optical Size`.

 As a variable font, Malini gives you fine-grained control over each one of its styles.
 However, it also comes with 64 predefined styles that are easy to access through your font menu.
 Called *named instances¹*, these work just like regular static fonts do.